 If you have emptied Trash or bypass Trash and permanently deleted files via keyboard shortcut (Command-Shift-Delete or Command-Shift-Option-Delete), you cannot find the deleted files on Trash nor easily undo empty Trash.

-To undelete files on Mac, you should download FonePaw Data Recovery (opens new window), which can recover deleted files from Mac computer, external hard drive, SD card, USB drive on Mac.
+To undelete files on Mac, you should download FonePaw Data Recovery (opens new window), which can recover deleted files from Mac computer, external hard drive, SD card, USB drive (opens new window) on Mac.

 FonePaw Data Recovery mainly supports the following types of file recovery: